Top 5 financial & bank scams in the UK

 Financial scams can come in all forms.
 Protect your money and click here to learn more about the top 5 financial and bank scams to watch out for in the UK.

 Financial scams are becoming more and more sophisticated.
 Fraud specialists are working hard to tackle them but we all need to be on our guard to keep our money safe.
 Scams look and sound legitimate, which is why it’s easy to be tricked.
-Here are five common scams and how to fight them.
+Below are five common scams and how to fight them.
 For details of current scams reported to us, visit our fraud page.

 1. Boiler room schemes

 These scams promise investors an impressive return but deliver nothing but a big loss.